 Discover new music by listening to the radio

-America turns to the radio as a way to discover new music
+America turns to the radio as a way to discover new music.

-Nielsen released their Music 360 report, which found that radio is still the place where the majority of people go to discover new music as opposed to YouTube (48% for radio and 7% for YouTube).
+Nielsen released their Music 360 report, which found that radio is still the place where most people go to discover new music as opposed to YouTube (48% for radio and 7% for YouTube).
 Well, those people must be tuning in to other radio stations than I’ve come across that seem to have only twenty songs in their playlist.
 Or perhaps, Americans are discovering the same twenty songs over and over again.

 Anyway, Nielsen discovered that once Americans have discovered that new song, the majority of teens then listen to it on YouTube. iTunes is another hot destination for playing music, running a close third (behind YouTube and the old-fashioned radio).
 Around half in the survey still listen to their music on CD (remember those?).
 But interestingly, only 36% bought a physical CD in the previous year compared to 51% who purchased a digital download.